Therapy for Moms

 You may be pregnant and worried about what’s coming next.

-These experiences are more common than you think — and they are extremely treatable with the right support.
+These experiences are more common than you think.
+And they are extremely treatable.

 I’m Katy

-I’ve worked with moms and families for over 20 years, and I’m also a mom myself.
-I understand how much this season can shake your sense of identity, confidence, and stability — even when everything looks “fine” on the outside.
+I've worked with moms and families for over 20 years, and I'm a mom myself.
+I know firsthand how much the first year can upend everything you thought you knew about yourself, even when everything looks fine on the outside.

 How I help